Please note, this page is currently being updated, so some links and information may be missing. Thank you for your patience.

 Bichoodles are the perfect choice for first time dog owners because they are so amenable and people-oriented, loving nothing more than to please and to entertain their families.
 They are particularly good with slightly older children and older people too although playtime can get a bit boisterous at times.
 Care should however, be taken when they are around toddlers and very young children.

-Toy Bichoodles grow to between 30cm to 35cm at the shoulder as adults.
-Mini Bichoodles grow to between 35cm to 45cm at the shoulder as adults.
+Toy Bichoodles grow to between 30cm to 35cm at the shoulder as adults, and weigh between 5 and 8kg.
+Mini Bichoodles grow to between 35cm to 45cm at the shoulder as adults, and weigh between 8 and 10kg.

 The amount of grooming required for a Bichoodle will depend on the length of its coat.
 The Bichoodle requires frequent grooming of their coat with clipping required every six to eight weeks to prevent matting.
 This keeps the coat short and easier to care for.
 When Bichoodles have a clipped coat, they require brushing every second or third day while a longer coat needs to be brushed every day.